Ignition Pathways: Electrical, Smoking, Lightning, Spontaneous

 Glowing connections (also called resistive ignition or high-resistance connections) are a distinct mechanism involving a loose or corroded electrical connection that has elevated contact resistance.
 At elevated resistance, the same current produces more heat at the connection point than at any other part of the circuit, and the heat is concentrated in a very small volume.
 The glowing connection can reach temperatures sufficient to ignite adjacent insulation or combustible material without tripping the circuit breaker, because the total current through the circuit is unchanged.
 This mechanism is particularly associated with aluminium wiring connected to copper-rated devices (a known compatibility issue in North American residential construction of the 1965 to 1973 period) and with corroded connections in lighting circuits.

 Lithium-ion battery thermal runaway has become a significant ignition pathway as portable electronics, e-bikes, e-scooters, and electric vehicles have proliferated.
 Thermal runaway begins when a cell within the battery pack enters an exothermic cycle: elevated temperature degrades the electrolyte, which generates heat, which further elevates temperature, which accelerates degradation.
 Once initiated, thermal runaway propagates from cell to cell and produces temperatures of 400 to 900°C, along with flammable gas release that can ignite or explode.
-In London, the London Fire Brigade reported a 78% increase in e-bike and e-scooter battery fires between 2021 and 2023, and the UK government introduced new battery safety regulations for personal light electric vehicles in 2023.
+In London, the London Fire Brigade reported a 78% increase in e-bike and e-scooter battery fires between 2021 and 2023, and the UK government's Office for Product Safety and Standards published new statutory guidelines for personal light electric vehicle battery safety, developed under the existing General Product Safety Regulations 2005.
 In New York City, lithium-ion battery fires became the leading cause of fire deaths in 2023.
 Investigation of Li-ion fires requires specialised techniques including X-ray examination of the battery assembly and, where possible, extraction of the battery management system data log.
+The SEM/EDS examination used to distinguish arc beads from fire-induced melt globules in post-fire electrical conductors is covered under electron microscopy in forensic physics.

 Hot work encompasses any process that generates heat, sparks, or open flame as a byproduct of a construction or maintenance operation: gas welding, electric arc welding, plasma cutting, oxygen-fuel cutting, brazing, soldering, grinding, and torch application (roofing, thawing pipes).
 Each process can project molten metal or sparks (collectively termed "hot work particles") at significant distances and at sufficient temperature to ignite combustible materials that were not in the investigator's direct line of sight at the time of work.